Carlos Kalmar, Artistic Director & Principal Conductor

 Christopher Bell, Chorus Director

-Now in his 17th Season with the Grant Park Music Festival, Christopher Bell has served as Chorus Director of the Grant Park Chorus since 2002.
-Bell oversees a chorus of more than 100 singers, along with the Apprentice Chorale made up of young singers from local universities.
+Christopher Bell has served as Chorus Director of the Grant Park Chorus since 2002.
+Bell oversees a chorus of more than 100 singers, along with the Project Inclusion Vocal Fellows, a unique program designed to encourage singers under-represented in the field.
 Bell prepares all of the Festival’s choral programs, and conducts the orchestra and chorus for several concerts.

 During his tenure, he and the chorus have been recipients of the coveted Margaret Hillis Award for Choral Excellence given by Chorus America, as well as glowing reviews from both critics and audiences alike.
 In 2013, Bell won the Michael Korn Founders Award for Development of the Professional Choral Art.

-In addition to his work with the Festival, Christopher Bell is the Artistic Director of The Washington Chorus and Chorus Master of the Edinburgh Festival Chorus.
-Largely responsible for the formation of the National Youth Choir of Scotland in 1996, he has been its Artistic Director ever since.
+Largely responsible for the formation of the National Youth Choir of Scotland (NYCOS) in 1996, he has been its Artistic Director ever since.
 The National Youth Choir of Scotland has toured to Sweden, Ireland, Chicago, Hungary, Germany and Central Europe, has won a prestigious Royal Philharmonic Society Award, and performed at the BBC Proms and the Edinburgh International Festival to great acclaim.
+NYCOS organisation has expanded to has expanded over 25 years to include fifteen regional choirs, three national choirs and an extensive education and publishing arm.

 Bell was awarded an Honorary Doctorate in Music from the Royal Conservatoire in Scotland in 2012, in recognition of his contribution to performing arts in Scotland.
 In 2015, he was awarded an Honorary Doctor of Music from the University of Aberdeen.

 He is well-known for his work with young musicians.
-Before his current posts with the RSNO Junior Chorus and the National Youth Choir of Scotland, he was the founding conductor of the Ulster Youth Choir and director of the Total Aberdeen Youth Choir for six years.
+Before his current post with the National Youth Choir of Scotland, he was the founding conductor of the Ulster Youth Choir, director of the Total Aberdeen Youth Choir for six years, and director of the prestigious RSNO Junior Chorus for twenty four years.